-Purchasing management is easier to understand because it is a more tangible service.
+Purchasing management, or procurement, is easier to understand because it is a more tangible service.
 You will ultimately have physical products at the end.
 When you purchase furniture, fabrics and products through Beautiful Habitat, we are acting as a retail store for your purchase.
 You are getting the product, along with our Purchasing Management Services.

 We take over the burden of ordering, tracking, and delivery scheduling for you.
 If something goes wrong, and it often does, we handle it.
 You’ll be amazed at all that goes wrong on product orders: wrong item ships, freight damage, items that just disappear.
 Not to mention the coordination of deliveries and installations.
 As an architect friend once said “It takes 50 calls to place an order, and that’s if everything goes right.”
 We have the appropriate team of people to manage these steps and any problems.